Best VR Controller Grips & Knuckle Straps (Quest 3/2, PS VR2, Valve Index) – 2025 Buyer’s Guide

 Before you buy: fit, materials, and tracking

 - Platform geometry and sensors: Quest 3 is ringless with camera windows that must remain clear.
-Bulky loops near those windows can cause jitter.
+Bulky loops near those windows can cause jitter or temporary controller loss in mixed lighting.
 Quest 2 has an IR ring that many sleeves bridge successfully if perforated.
-PS VR2 uses an outward orb that favors skin-thin silicone.
-Index has native straps; add ons should not cover finger sensors.
+PS VR2 uses an outward orb that favors skin thin silicone.
+Index has native straps; add ons should not cover finger sensors or the touch surfaces on the handle.

-- Adjustability: One pull ladder buckles make size swaps fast for households.
+- Adjustability: One pull ladder buckles make size swaps fast in multi person households.
 If you rotate players, avoid narrow bands that create hot spots on the dorsum of the hand.
+In our sessions, people with larger knuckles tend to prefer slightly wider fabric straps that distribute pressure instead of digging into one spot.

-- Use case: Rhythm and HIIT favor light, breathable straps.
+- Use case: Rhythm and HIIT favor light, breathable straps you can cinch tightly without numbness.
 Seated sims can accommodate thicker shells if they do not interfere with triggers or thumb rests.
+If most of your time is in driving or flight sims, you can bias more toward protection than sweat management.

-If you are brand new to setup, our VR room setup and comfort troubleshooting primers help you dial in spacing, fan placement, and cable management so you can judge a grip fairly rather than chasing lighting issues.
+If you are brand new to setup, our VR room setup, VR fitness training guide, and VR sickness fixes primers help you dial in spacing, fan placement, and cable management so you can judge a grip fairly rather than chasing lighting issues or overheating.

 Top picks at a glance